hundredplans/obsidian/computers/bash/debugging/logs/journalctl.md

 - Queries the results of system journal
 - If called with no parameters displays full contents of journal
+- Has parameters that you can use to filter, use man or tldr
 # More Specific Uses
 - Find recent boot times